 Impacts to Carbon Credit Markets & Public Stocks

 The impacts of the new SEC policies on carbon credit markets will be significant.
 These markets made significant moves earlier in 2022 when various carbon prices rocketed to record highs, under everyone’s nose.
+(Article update: Tesla just announced its Q4-2022 financials that it sold $467 million in carbon credits in the final quarter.

 - Let’s use Netflix for example.
 Netflix purchased 1.5 million carbon credits in 2021.